gddk/dkmcp/polygon/README.md

-# Polygon.io HTTP API Server
+# Polygon.io HTTP API Server with MCP Integration

-A FastAPI HTTP server for fetching stock market data from Polygon.io that you can run locally and test with curl.
+A FastAPI HTTP server with MCP wrapper for fetching real-time and historical stock market data from Polygon.io that you can run locally and test with curl, plus seamless integration with Claude Desktop.

 ## Requirements

 - Python >=3.13.3 (developed on Python 3.13.3)
 - Polygon.io API key

+## Architecture

+This server uses a **dual-interface design**:

+1. **HTTP Server** (`server.py`) - FastAPI server on localhost:3000 for direct testing with curl
+2. **MCP Server** (`mcp_direct.py`) - Model Context Protocol server that bridges to the HTTP server for Claude Desktop integration

 ## Setup